Skip to content

 How Spinal Decompression Works

+This FDA approved technology relieves pain by expanding the space between the discs.
+During the procedure, patients will feel their spine gently stretching.
+Through the stretch and release settings of the decompression table, pressure is relieved in the disc over time.
 This movement causes a vacuum effect within the disc, drawing back displaced disc material to help relieve pressure on nerves and replenish the spine with essential nutrients, fluids, and oxygen to help heal the damaged disc.

 What Conditions Benefit From Spinal Decompression Therapy?